Valid plane trees: Combinatorial models for RNA secondary structures with Watson-Crick base pairs: Graph of valid plane trees: Global Structure

-RNA molecules do not wait patiently to be fully formed before starting to fold.
+From the biological perspective, RNA molecules do not wait patiently to be fully formed before starting to fold.
 As they grow longer RNA molecules begin to refold into shapes that minimize free energy \cite{beyond-energy-minimization}.
 The greedy algorithm models the first folds, before the effects of energy-minimization dominate.